by JOSHUA ZAKHAROV, ’20

 The big engine that just barely couldn’t.
 On June 8th, the Peak Pegasus, a U.S. cargo vessel carrying a shipment of soybeans, embarked from Seattle on a one-month voyage to the Chinese port of Dalian.
 On its way, however, the Peak Pegasus caught word of China’s retaliatory 25% soybean tariffs on the United States, which would only affect the Peak Pegasus if it arrived in China after the deadline for the tariffs had set – 5:00 PM on Friday, July 6th.
 The vessel made it to Dalian, at the end of its month of pushing to beat the deadline, at 5:30, half an hour late.

-These retaliatory tariffs from China – a response to the initial American tariffs of $34 billion on Chinese goods – marked another escalatory step in our trade war with China.
+These retaliatory tariffs from China – a response to the initial American tariffs of $34 billion on Chinese goods – marked another volley in our trade war with China.
 The trade war escalated that month, with the United States announcing an additional $200 billion in tariffs on Chinese goods (in retaliation to their retaliatory tariffs to our tariffs), an official Chinese complaint to the World Trade Organization, and an official United States complaint in the WTO about China’s retaliatory tariffs.
 The initial $34 billion in tariffs by the United States, however, wasn’t sanctioned by the WTO but was a unilateral move in defiance of an institution that we helped to create, that privileges us, and sustains global trade.
 We would be wise to use it.

 So what is this trade war all about, and why did we tariff China in the first place?